 Bank accounts are a necessity in this day and age.
-But just like that deadbeat ex you might of had once, sticking to what you know and is familiar could be hurting you financially!
+But just like that deadbeat ex you might have had once, sticking to what you know and is familiar could be hurting you financially!

 The best bank account

-The best online bank accounts are those, which provide you no fees and give you a decent savings interest rate on your balance.
+The best online bank accounts are those which provide you no fees and give you a decent savings interest rate on your balance.
 We all know that keeping too much cash isn’t a great idea due to inflation meaning that your purchasing power is actually eroding every year.

-So having a decent savings interest rate paid on your cash at around this rate lets you preserve your some of your purchasing power (but we all know in the long run that savers are losers, and a smart investor like Warren Buffet will put their money to work in a low fee stock market index ETF).
+So having a decent savings interest rate paid on your cash at around this rate lets you preserve some of your purchasing power (but we all know in the long run that savers are losers, and a smart investor like Warren Buffet will put their money to work in a low fee stock market index ETF).

 Before I get into how to get the best bank account, I want to rehash a quick and dirty discussion on modern finance to keep everything in perspective and explain why I allocate assets the way I do…

 Inflation is often called the ‘hidden tax’ on the working class.
 This is a very real tax that hurts savers.
 The Reserve Bank has some levers it can pull to keep the economy ticking along, and one of these levers is the overnight cash rate – essentially what lenders (the banks) have to pay each other for overnight outstanding settlements.
-This cash rate trickles down with second and third order effects through businesses and eventually hits you the consumer, as inflation or the rate of inflation (the rate that stuff gets more expensive).
+This cash rate trickles down with second and third order effects through businesses and eventually hits you the consumer, as inflation or the rate of inflation (the rate in which stuff gets more expensive).